miller11/uiowa-questions/exercise-2/README.md

    - it might have to handle a large number of events from multiple threads
    - we care more about recent data, then older data
-   - recording event should be as fast as possible, views can be slower
+   - recording an event should be as fast as possible, views can be slower

 There are two files in this directory: